 The 2018 Green County show will continue to be a terminal show with all pigs going directly to a terminal market after the fair to eliminate the possible spread of any diseases.

 Barrow Carcass Class (Performance Class) will be held this year.
 The final placing for overall Carcass Champion and Reserve Champion Barrows will be based on 70% scanned data and 30% live placing.
 The Overall Champion and Reserve Champion Carcass Barrows will be sold in the auction.
 Only barrows can be entered in the carcass contest.

 In 2018: All Market Gilts will be required to be pre-identified just like barrows and Gilts will be allowed to sell in the Meat Animal Auction.

 For Supreme & Reserve Supreme Champion: The Champion Market Barrow will show against the Champion Market Gilt to determine the Supreme and Reserve Supreme Champion Market Hog.
 The Supreme, Reserve Champion, Champion Carcass and Reserve Champion Carcass Hogs will be the 4 pigs that will be sold as champions in the auction.

 Swine exhibitors will also be required to complete swine health verification forms that include any medical treatments that were administered to the project animal.
-These forms will be distributed to exhibitors when they pick up their ID kits and must be turned in to the Green County UW-Extension Office by June 30th.
-For more information about changes to the 2017 Green County Fair Swine Show and registration procedure can contact Mark Mayer, UW-Extension Agriculture Agent at 608-328-9440.
+These forms will be distributed to exhibitors when they pick up their ID kits and must be turned in to the Green County UW-Extension Office by June 29th.
+For more information about changes to the 2018 Green County Fair Swine Show and registration procedure contact Green County UW-Extension at 608-328-9440.